FaruqueO/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Working procedure to create this data:
 1. Fisrt Downloaded the data from given URL.
 2. Read activities and features from file.
 3. Make the feature names nice by string replace.
-4. Read all data related to training and construct a data frame by rbind
+4. Read all data related to training and construct a data frame by rbind.
-5. Read all data related to test and construct a data frame by rbind
+5. Read all data related to test and construct a data frame by rbind.
 6. Marge test and training data and assign column names for marged data.
 7. Create factor for subject and activity columns.
-8. Compute mean for each measurements by subject and activity
+8. Compute mean for each measurements by subject and activity.
 9. finally, Write data into file.